 So what’s the secret?
-How can a healthy dessert taste this good?
+How can a low carb dessert taste this good?

-I also use a combination of low carb milk and heavy cream.
-You can substitute canned (full fat!) coconut milk for heavy cream, if you’d like a dairy free/vegan/pale alternative.
-Combining these two milk substitutes adds just enough creamy without making it too heavy.
+Low carb milk – I use a combination of low carb milk and heavy cream.
+You can substitute canned (full fat!) coconut milk for heavy cream if you’d like a dairy-free/vegan/pale alternative.
+Combining these two milk substitutes adds just enough cream without making it too heavy.